Zilliqa/ZRC/reference/style-guide.md

 ## Indentation Rules

 - Indentation for `let...in` expressions
-- The expression following a definition introduced by `let` is indented to the same level as the keyword `let`, and the keyword in which introduces it is written at the end of the line
+- The expression following a definition introduced by `let` is indented to the same level as the keyword `let`, and the keyword `in` which introduces it is written at the end of the line.

 ```ocaml